 This month I am starting an experiment which I thought I’d share with all of you.

 My daughter, who’s 5 and half years old, is prone to catching a cold.
 Someone suggested that I should give PediaSure a try.
-PediaSure for kids isn’t exactly new to parents and most would have heard about it.
+PediaSure isn’t exactly new to parents and most would have heard about it.
 I hadn’t given it a chance yet, but having heard the positive feedback from several sources about how it’s helped kids with low immunity or those who were underweight, I considered giving it a try to see if it helped her.

 My daughter has always been a lean child, but I never worried much about it as she’s very active and burns calories very fast.
 Her paediatrician had suggested, few months back, that I should try PediaSure powder, but I didn’t follow through at the time.
 Now I am ready to try it and I thought I will share it here on the blog as part of a PediaSure review so that it will also help readers who have asked me questions regarding PediaSure feedback in the past.